What Does 'Assisted Move' Actually Mean? Helping you Move More Easily

 - If you buy with an assisted move scheme you may not be able to take advantage of any other incentives, discounts or offers.

-- With assisted move, the developer decides what price your house can be sold at, not you.
+- With assisted move, if the developer is doing a deal on the new build for you, then the developer may decide what price your house can be sold at, not you.
 As assisted move properties are usually priced to sell there is the possibility you could get a higher price for your house if you don’t use assisted move.

 - With assisted move, you lose some control over the process of selling your house.
-The developer decides if it sells or not and to who.
+The developer will likely decide if it sells or not and to who.
+In some schemes, you are not contractually obliged to take a specific price for your home, but if you don't sell by a specific time you are likely to lose the reservation on your new home.

 - If having agreed to an assisted move, you change your mind and back out you may lose your reservation fee.
 You may also have to pay the estate agent’s fee.